May-Britt Moser: Career

 Moser was awarded a degree in psychology at the Department of Psychology at the University of Oslo in 1990.
 She was then employed as a research fellow at the Faculty of Medicine, where she was awarded her Ph.D. in Neurophysiology in 1995 at the age of 32, under the supervision of professor Per Andersen.
 She and Edvard Moser went on to undertake postdoctoral training with Richard Morris at the Centre for Neuroscience, University of Edinburgh from 1994 to 1996, and were visiting postdoctoral fellows at the laboratory of John O'Keefe at the University College, London for two months.

 The Mosers returned to Norway in 1996 where May-Britt was appointed associate professor in biological psychology at the Department of Psychology at the Norwegian University of Science and Technology (NTNU) in Trondheim.
 She was promoted to a position as full professor of neuroscience at NTNU in 2000.
 The couple were instrumental in the establishment of the Centre for the Biology of Memory (CBM) in 2002 and the Institute for Systems Neuroscience at NTNU in 2007.
 Moser is also head of department of the NTNU Centre for Neural Computation.
 She also is a member of the Royal Norwegian Society of Sciences and Letters, Norwegian Academy of Science and Letters, the American Philosophical Society, and the Norwegian Academy of Technological Sciences.
 Moser was appointed by the European Research Council as a member of one of the evaluation panels for ERC startup grants for the period 2007–2009.

 The Mosers pioneered research on the brain's mechanism for representing space together with their mentor John O'Keefe.
 The Mosers discovered types of cells that are important for determining position (spatial representation) close to the hippocampus, an area deep in the brain that is important for encoding of space, and also for episodic memory.
 Moser investigated correlations between the anatomical structure of the hippocampus and social learning in rats.
 Moser's work gave the ability for scientists to gain new knowledge into the cognitive processes and spatial deficits associated with human neurological conditions such as Alzheimer's disease.

 In 2013, the Trondheim Chamber of Commerce awarded Moser the Madame Beyer award, which recognizes brilliant female business leaders.
 It was awarded in recognition of Moser's robust leadership, scientific achievements, and her high ethical standards, as well as her consistent focus on teamwork and community spirit.

 In 2014, the Mosers shared half of the 2014 Nobel Prize in Physiology or Medicine.
 The other half of the prize was awarded to John O'Keefe.
 The Mosers are one of six couples to be awarded a Nobel Prize.

-May-Britt Moser was a co-Founder of the Centre for the Biology of Memory, a Research Council of Norway-funded Centre of Excellence from 2003 to 2012, and has taken on the Directorship of the Centre for Neural Computation, a second Centre of Excellence that will run from 2013 to 2022.
+May-Britt Moser was a co-Founder of the Centre for the Biology of Memory, a Research Council of Norway-funded Centre of Excellence from 2003 to 2012.
+From 2013 to 2022 Moser was a Founding Director of the Centre for Neural Computation, a second Centre of Excellence, and from 2023 the Founding Director of a third Centre of Excellence, Centre for Algoritms in the Cortex.